JoseAMGomes/MeetPortugal/README.md

 # MEETPORTUGAL website
 [View the live project!](https://joseamgomes.github.io/CRAFTIEYANIE/)

-This website was created as a touristic guide for Portugal.
+This website was created as a touristic guide for Portugal mostly focused on hotel search.
 Portugal has much to offer and most people only know about the famous Algarve area or Lisbon so even though they are great places to visit I wanted to include some other great areas!
 ## User Experience (UX)
  ### User Stories